-A: (Rises and is recognized) I move we hold our next Annual Meeting at the Hilton Hotel
+A: (Rises and is recognized) I move we hold our next Annual Meeting in Milpitas, CA.

-A: (Rises and is recognized) Everyone loves a big hotel when away from campus.
+A: (Rises and is recognized) Milpitas is rated as a great tourist attraction for the people of LA.

 B: (Rises and is recognized) We cannot decide this right now without more information.
 This question should be studied by a special committee.